Ronald Acuña Jr.: Personal life

-Acuña's grandfather, Romualdo Blanco, and father, Ronald Acuña Sr., both played minor league baseball.
+Acuña's grandfather, Romualdo Blanco, and father, Ronald Acuña Sr., played minor league baseball.
 Acuña Sr. represented Venezuela at the 2011 Pan American Games.
 Acuña Jr. is the eldest of four sons.
-A younger brother, Luisangel, is a shortstop in the Texas Rangers organization.
+His mother is Leonelis Blanco.
+A younger brother, Luisangel, is a professional baseball second basemen for the New York Mets.
 An uncle, José Escobar, played for the Cleveland Indians in 1991, and several cousins have also played in Major League Baseball, namely Vicente Campos, Alcides Escobar, Edwin Escobar, and Kelvim Escobar.

-His son was born in 2020.
+Acuña married Maria Laborde on August 31, 2023.
+They had known each other for four years and announced their engagement in January 2023.
+The couple has two sons.